In 2022, tuition for full-time students at Princeton University was $57,410 a year.

 Some students choose to use payment plans to make the cost of tuition fit more comfortably in their budget.

-Princeton offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.
+Princeton University offers an Installment Payment Plan, which allows students to pay tuition in a series of smaller chunks instead of one lump sum.

-Schools sometimes offer tuition waivers to certain groups, to make attending more affordable.
-Some colleges offer tuition waivers for employees and their family members, underrepresented students, or military students.
-Even with a tuition waiver, other expenses and fees are the responsibility of the student.
+Schools sometimes waiver tuition for certain groups, to offset the cost of attending.
+Some schools offer tuition waivers for faculty, staff, and their families , underrepresented students, or military students.
+Even with a tuition waiver, students are usually responsible for housing, meal plans, and other expenses.

 Check the financial aid website for more information on payment plans and tuition waivers.